banner image

 I am not a physician and can't claim to "treat" physical conditions.
 But I will say this: medication is typically so strong that it's out of proportion with what Nature intended.
 It almost always creates unwanted side effects and has long-term consequences for your overall health, perpetuating a perceived need for further medication.
 It's designed to address symptoms rather than root causes.
 It's also unnecessarily expensive and, let's be honest, it's a commercial product that companies are very successful at getting people to take through their exorbitant marketing budgets.
 They are incentivized to keep people sick.
 Otherwise, they'd stop making money.

 I have a food-first approach and consider food to be medicine.
-Your body is designed to heal itself if give the right circumstances, meaning the right nutrients and the right environment.
+Your body is designed to heal itself if given the right circumstances, meaning the right nutrients and the right environment.
 In contrast to medications, this is focused on addressing root causes rather than just symptoms.

-Do I need Nutritional Therapy?
+Do I need Nutritional Services?

 The word "diet" comes from the ancient Greek and literally just means "a manner of living."
 This implies that diet is not only about food, although our culture has, unfortunately, skewed it so much to hyper-focus on weight-loss, body image, and other superficial goals.

-Nutritional therapy is about epigenetics.
+Holistic/Functional nutrition or nutritional therapy is about epigenetics.
 This is a scientific term referring to the culmination of how nutrition, environment, and lifestyle affect our genes, and ultimately, our health.
 Food is far more than the sum of its calories.
 Food is not merely fuel, but it is nourishment.
 I purposely diverge from the conventional perspective of a dietitian because I recognize the importance of quality over quantity.
 Higher-quality, nutrient-dense food means better health.
 It's that simple.
 Dietitians, while I commend them for their intentions, seem to typically focus on calories and macronutrients (especially a low-fat, high-carb diet) with little regard to bioindividuality and bioavailability.
 I don't agree with that.

 Since we all have to buy groceries anyway, we might as well make an effort to make our food nourishing!
 This is where you'll learn to do it.